mattdesl/canvas-sketch/docs/installation.md

 npx canvas-sketch my-sketch.js --open
 ```

+> :bulb: If you've installed `canvas-sketch-cli` locally, you can then use `npx` to run the command in that project folder without needing to include the `-cli` suffix.

 ##

 <sub>Now that you're set up, you might like to read [A "Hello, World" Sketch](./hello-world.md).</sub>